Let’s clear the air first: There’s no perfect subject line.

 2. Think beyond the subject line

 Now I know we’re talking about subject lines here, but keep in mind your subject line doesn’t live in a vacuum.
-Litmus’ own email marketing manager, Jaina Mistry, explains it well:
+Litmus’ own Senior Manager of Email Marketing, Jaina Mistry, explains it well:

 “Your subject line, sender name, and preview text all work hand-in-hand.
 Think of your preview text as an extension to your subject line.
 Craft subject lines and preview text that work together and make sense when read together.
 And avoid repeating your sender name in your subject line or preview text.”

 So, when crafting a compelling subject line, consider it as just one part of the story on your email’s “envelope.”
 If your goal is to get someone to open, then remember that your sender name and preview text are also front and center.

 Chubbies does a great job of having the preview text complete the subject line.
 But the subject line could also stand alone if you couldn’t see the preview text (this is totally on brand for Chubbies, by the way).

 Ensure your from name, subject line, and preview text are perfect before you hit send.
 Automate your QA process with Litmus Test.
 And never send another broken email again.